v3.15.0: Git Integration in Turbo PRO πŸ”„

 The Problem: Lost in Your Own Logs

-If you've worked on a large codebase, you know this scenario all too well:
+You know this scenario all too well:

 • You add debugging logs while working on a feature